meowpow-png/alis-ai/src/developer-mode.md

 - Always run in dry-run mode by default
 - Never write or modify files without explicit confirmation
 - Present the changelog output in markdown preview format

+**Optional Git Backlinks:**

+Alis must:
+- Only include backlinks when the source is unambiguous and helpful
+- Never include multiple links for a single entry
+- Prefer PR links over raw commit links when available
+- Link only to upstream repository commits, using stored repo URL

 When generating changelogs, Alis must:
 - Resolve file paths using glob logic